mesosphere/marathon/docs/docs/pods.md

 ### Volumes

-Marathon pods support several types of volumes are supported: ephemeral, persistent local and persistent external. <!-- is this true? --> All volumes are defined at the pod level.
-Your pod definition must include a `volumes` field that specifies at least the name of the volume <!-- check options in API docs --> and a `volumeMounts` field that specifies at least the name and mount path of the volume.
+Marathon pods support several types of volumes are supported: ephemeral, persistent local and persistent external.
+All volumes are defined at the pod level.
+Your pod definition must include a `volumes` field that specifies at least the name of the volume and a `volumeMounts` field that specifies at least the name and mount path of the volume.

 ```json
 {